These four tips will help you carve out time to knock out some of the organizing projects on your to-do list even if you have young kids at home.

 “Hi Lela, I want to get organized, I’ve downloaded all of your guides, I’ve bought your organizing kits, and I have so many plans and ideas, but my problem just won’t seem to go away…my kids are always around and I can’t get anything done!
 Do you have any tips on pulling off an organizing project when there are Littles in the house?”

+Did you just stand up and shout out “YES!” as you read her struggle?
 Oh girl, I remember those days.
-I’m guessing your kiddos are younger, because mine is eleven now and he can spend his whole day holed up in his room playing Fortnite with his friends while yelling words like “Noob” and “Legendary.”
+I’m guessing your kiddos are younger, because mine is thirteen now and he can spend his whole day holed up in his room playing video games with his friends while yelling out ridiculous words that I’m almost positive aren’t even real.
+(Anybody know what a “pog champ” is?)
 So for the simplicity of my answer, I’m going to gear it towards children under the age of 9.
-Here’s four of my best tips that work every time. 🙂
+Here’s four of my best tips that work every time.

 Stores like Michael’s and Hobby Lobby have craft kits that kids can put together themselves with little help from parents.
 I highly suggest grabbing some of these kits (a lot of them involve foam and some don’t even require glue, so they won’t be making a huge mess) and setting up a little craft station in the corner of the room you’re working in.